sys-bio/libAntimony_Delphi_Bindings/README.md

 ## Credits

-libantimony is developed by the [sys-bio](https://github.com/sys-bio) group; see [sys-bio/antimony](https://github.com/sys-bio/antimony) for the library itself and its licence.
+libantimony is developed by the [sys-bio](https://github.com/sys-bio) group; see [sys-bio/antimony](https://github.com/sys-bio/antimony) for the library itself.

+---

+## Licence

+MIT — see [LICENSE](LICENSE). © 2022 UW Sauro Lab.

+This covers the bindings in this repository. libantimony itself, and the vendored upstream copy in `antimony-develop/`, are licensed separately by their own authors.